digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 *When* the app-provider instructs the application to request a license renewal

-*Then* a license renewal will be created and made visible to the user
+*Then* a license renewal is created and made visible to the user

-*And* a matching amulet (canton coin) payment request will be created on the ledger
+*And* a matching amulet (Canton Coin) payment request is created on the ledger

-Paying for a License Renewal
+Paying for a license renewal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Given* there is a license renewal request on the ledger